Implementation and Learning of Quantum Hidden Markov Models: Quantum Hidden Markov Models

 The QHMM construction above simulates a classical HMM of order $n$ in a Hilbert space with dimension $N=n$.
 It is important to find out whether the quantum framework allows more efficient representation of the stochastic process languages.

 Let's assume that a classical HMM $\mathbf{M}$ and a QHMM $\mathbf{Q}$ define the same stochastic process language $L$.
-If $H^L$ is the generalized Hankel matrix (\ref{eqn:hankel matrix}) associated with $L$, then it is proven \cite{anderson} that $\operatorname{rank}(H^L)$ provides lower bound of the order of the classic models defining $L$.
+If $H^L$ is the generalized Hankel matrix (\ref{eqn:hankel matrix}) associated with $L$, then it is proven \cite{anderson1999realization} that $\operatorname{rank}(H^L)$ provides lower bound of the order of the classic models defining $L$.
 The bound can be reached for the classic HMM, i.e. if the stochastic language is defined by a classic HMM, then there exists minimal classic HMM defining $L$ with exactly $\text{rank}(H^L)$ states.
 In order to prove similar statements for the QHMM, since the the states are represented by density operators, it is necessary to estimate the size of a basis consisting of orthonormal density operators.
 The space of density operators $D(\H)$ is a closed and bounded convex space with dimension $N^2-1$.
 The extreme point of $D(\H)$ are the density operators of the pure states.
 Extensive study of the geometry of $D(\H)$ is presented for example in \cite{Geometry_2017}.
 Here we will show that the space of Hermitian matrices $H(\H)$ is spanned by a set of $N^2$ density operators.
 We will prove the following proposition.

-\begin{proposition} For any Hilbert space $\H$ with dimension $N$ there is a basis of density operators $B_D \subset D(\H)$ with size $N^2$ which spans the space of Hermitian operators $H(\H)$. \end{proposition} \begin{proof} Let's consider a set of vectors spanning the the space $\H$:
+\begin{proposition} For any Hilbert space $\H$ with dimension $N$ there is a basis of density operators $B_D \subset D(\H)$ with size $N^2$ which spans the space of Hermitian operators $H(\H)$. \end{proposition} \begin{proof} The computational basis for a Hilbert space $\H$ with dimension $N$ consists of $N$ orthonormal vectors:

 We will define the basis set $B_H$ of Hermitian operators as follows: